 We collect Personal Information: Primary Purposes

 Like all insolvency and restructuring professionals we assume a number of roles.
-For example, we can act as a trustee in bankruptcy, an administrator of a consumer proposal, a receiver, a manager and an agent of a secured creditor.
+For example, we can act as a Licensed Insolvency Trustee, an administrator of a consumer proposal, a receiver, a manager and an agent of a secured creditor.
 Depending on our precise role, (and the role can change over time) the type of personal information we collect, use and disclose about a debtor can vary.
 However, in general terms, we typically collect personal information about debtors in order to understand their assets and liabilities, their income and expenses, their family circumstance, the reasons for their financial difficulties and what contributions they might reasonably make towards their debts.
 This information is typically then used and disclosed to file the appropriate forms with the government (e.g., Office of the Superintendent of Bankruptcy, Official Receiver, Canada Revenue Agency) and sometimes the courts, and to advise the creditors of the debtors’ circumstances, realize the assets, collect any surplus income during the bankruptcy, pay off the creditors and participate in the process for discharging the debtor from bankruptcy.

 While we collect most of this information from the debtor, we may also collect some of this information from the creditors, family members of the debtor, those involved in financial transactions with the debtor, public records and others with relevant information in order to ensure that we have all of the information as accurately as possible.
 This is part of our obligation as insolvency and restructuring professionals.

 Debtors are usually asked to consent to this collection, use and disclosure of their personal information.
 However, sometimes we may collect, use and disclose information without consent, for example, in the following circumstances: